nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 - `active` represents an active authorisation - used for active medications/medical devices.
 - `stopped` represents an authorisation which has been discontinued, cancelled or stopped.
-- `complete` represents an authorisation which has run its course.
+- `completed` represents an authorisation which has run its course.

 For `MedicationRequest` instances where `intent` is set to `plan`: